Cleta Mitchell: Election Integrity Network

+The Election Integrity Network has produced a social media posting guide to advise members, suggesting the use of Facebook, X, Truth Social, Gettr and Rumble.

+Podcast and ERIC

+Mitchell hosts a podcast called "Who's Counting", and is a major lobbyist against state participation in Electronic Registration Information Center, which allows states to compare voter rolls to prevent double-voting.

 Personal life

 She married Duane Draper, a fellow Oklahoman from Norman, in 1973.
 In 1980 he took a teaching fellowship at Harvard's Kennedy School of Government, moving to Massachusetts.
 The couple divorced two years later in July 1982 on grounds of "incompatibility".
 Draper later came out as a gay man, becoming the director of AIDS programming at the Massachusetts Department of Public Health in 1988.
 He died of AIDS in 1991.

 In 1984, Cleta Deatherage married Dale Mitchell, who was the son of 1940s and 1950s All-Star Cleveland Indians and Brooklyn Dodgers left-fielder (Loren) Dale Mitchell.
 They have a daughter.
 In 1986, the FBI began investigating Dale Mitchell for banking malpractice, and in 1992 he was convicted of five felony counts of conspiracy to defraud, misapplying bank funds and making false statements to banks.
 He was ordered to pay $3 million in restitution, given a suspended sentence of five years, and ordered to perform community service.
 Her husband's conviction on one count was reversed on appeal and the amount of restitution was reduced.
 As a consequence of findings of the prosecutors' investigation, he had agreed in 1988 to self-removal from banking.
 According to Cleta Mitchell, his conviction convinced her that "overreaching government regulation is one of the great scandals of our times".